CONSPIRACY ARCHIVES- Mixed Media prototype

 Synopsis and credits

 This installation is an outcome of a research into creating a Mixed Reality Choreographic Archive prototype.
 The large images you see installed in this space act as triggers to launch video in an App running on mobile devices (phones, iPads etc.) The visual and sonic material is created to archive and share the somatic practices and states created within the studio processes of choreographer Margrét Sara Guðjónsdóttir during the making of her performance Conspiracy Ceremony-HYPERSONIC STATES in 2017.
 Using artistic strategies with digital materials the affective qualities of the work are re-performed and shared.
 This is an example of research that has philosophical, technological and performative qualities, and an attempt to use digital devices as an active political gesture, to transport something of human value and experience beyond the domain of the commercial world and markets.

-Links to find further information on the project and publications
+Links to find further information, documentation and publications

-Performance material used for the archiving, from the performance Conspiracy Archives-HYPERSONIC STATES (2017) – performed by Laura Siegmund
+An example of parts of the material used for the archive prototype from the performance Conspiracy Ceremony -HYPERSONIC STATES (2017) – performed by Laura Siegmund

 Documentary video & photos